Templates

 <meta property="og:description" content="{{ category_description }}"/>

-Liquid is the way to create dynamic content everywhere in your Site.
-For more information about Liquid and how to use Liquid Drops, visit Liquid Markup.
+Liquid allows you to create dynamic content for your site.
+To learn more about Liquid and how to use Liquid Drops, visit Liquid Markup.